-IRSC serves approximately 30,000 students annually and offers more than 100 programs leading to Bachelor’s degrees, Associate degrees, Technical Certificates and Applied Technology Diplomas.
-A premier institution for higher education, IRSC is recognized for its quality, affordability and convenience and is a key partner in the continuing development of the Treasure Coast region and as a national model for innovative use of technology in education.
+IRSC serves approximately 22,000 students annually and offers more than 100 programs leading to Bachelor’s degrees, Associate degrees, Technical Certificates and Applied Technology Diplomas.
+A premier institution for higher education, IRSC is recognized for its quality, affordability and convenience and is a key partner in the continuing development of the Treasure Coast and Okeechobee regions.

 Applying for a Position with IRSC

-IRSC requires all candidates to complete an online application and provides instruction manuals for internal and external candidates applying for open positions:
+IRSC requires all candidates to complete an online application and provides an instruction manual for external candidates applying for open positions: External (non-IRSC Employee) Applicant Instructions

 Indian River State College is an equal opportunity/equal access educational institution.